 People aging in place and aging in assisted living, residential care, memory care, and skilled nursing facilities

-People with traumatic brain injury, Multiple Sclerosis, and stroke
+People with traumatic brain injury, Multiple Sclerosis, Parkinsons, and stroke

 OUR HISTORY